openstreams/wflow/doc/installation.rst

 (CentOS, Ubuntu, etc) we have found that the easiest way is to install the linux version of Anaconda and use the conda tool to install all requirements apart from pcraster which has to be installed manually.

+Since version 4.2, compiled versions of PCRaster are no longer distributed, so it will need to be built following the instructions given at http://pcraster.geo.uu.nl/getting-started/pcraster-on-linux/

 OSX
 ---